redhat-cop/operator-utils/README.md

 Similarly to the `BaseReconciler` class, we have a base type to extend called: `EnforcingReconciler`.
 This class extends from `BaseReconciler`, so you have all the same facilities as above.

+When initializing the EnforcingReconciler, one must chose whether watchers will be created at the cluster level or at the namespace level.

+- if cluster level is chosen a watch per CR and type defined in it will be created.
+This will require the operator to have cluster level access.

+- if namespace level watchers is chosen a watch per CR, type and namespace will be created.
+This will minimize the needed permissions, but depending on what the operator needs to do may open a very high number of connections to the API server.

 The body of the reconciler function will look something like this:

 ```golang